digitallinguistics/dlx2html/README.md

-# scription2html 🚧 UNDER CONSTRUCTION 🚧
+# dlx2html 🚧 UNDER CONSTRUCTION 🚧

-A JavaScript library for converting interlinear glossed data in linguistics to HTML for presenting on the web.
+A JavaScript library for converting linguistic to HTML for presenting on the web.

 Written using modern ES modules, useable in both Node and the browser.